dtk/dtk-docs-v1/_targets/aws.md

 ### Scenario 2: Create target when VPC, subnet length and security group name are specified

 This is scenario where user wants to customize target that will be created.
-User will VPC ID, subnet length for subnet cidr block that will be generated automatically and assigned to newly created subnet and security group name for security group that will be created.
+User will specify VPC ID, subnet length for subnet cidr block that will be generated automatically and assigned to newly created subnet and security group name for security group that will be created.
 Setup and converge could be done in following way:
 {% highlight bash linenos %}
 ~/dtk/service/network-target$ dtk service list-attributes +------------+------------------------------------------------------------------+---------------------------------------------------+---------+